 A Crate - make sure you get the right size.
 Not too small and not too big.

 Owning a four-legged friend can be costly.
-With regular monthly costs to budget for such as food, insurance and more.
-It's also worth putting money away for any emergency vet bills you may have to pay for.
+With regular monthly costs to budget for, such as food, insurance and more.
+It's also worth setting money aside for any emergency vet bills you may have to pay.

-Make sure that you not only feel ready for this commitment but are financially ready as well.
+Make sure that you not only feel ready for this commitment but are also financially ready.

 Battersea

-Since 1860, many rescue dogs and cats have found their forever home through Battersea.
-Based in South London, this charity is one of the best known, not just in London, but across the UK.
+Since 1860, many rescue dogs and cats have found their forever homes through Battersea.
+Based in South London, this charity is one of the best-known not just in London but across the UK.

 You may have seen some of Battersea's residents on the ITV show "Paul O'Grady For The Love of Dogs".
 This show gives you an inside look at how the charity works and some of their dogs up for adoption.